ameyaZope/netsec-lab-3/README.md

 The usage of jumproxy assumes that the passphrase is securely made available on both the client and the target machine.
 The passphrase is then used to derive a key based on a nonce that is salt chosen by the client.
 This salt is then passed to the jumproxy-server in plaintext as the first few bytes of the communication.
 The jumproxy-server then uses the salt with the passphrase to derive the same key that the client had generated.

 ### Subsequent Communication
 Once the key has been established the subsequent communication starts.
 In this communication we use AES-256 in GCM mode to encrypt the communication.
+The nonce generation for the subsequent communication happens via the crypto/rand library which generates a CSPRNG.
+The CSPRNG from the crypto/rand generates random numbers from the operating systems entropy source and does not need to be manually seeded.
+Note that since the nonce is 12 Byte(96 bits) long and since we are using a CSPRNG, the the chances of the random number generator repeating the generated random number are approaching zero.

 ## Creation of Application Layer Protocol